 - Motor fuel

 - Two isomeric compounds, n−propyl alcohol, and isopropanol can dissolve a wide range of non−polar chemical compounds.
 Therefore, they can be used to dissolve ethyl cellulose, polyvinyl butyral, essential and other oils, alkaloids, gums, resins, etc.

-It is also used for the production of other solvents such as antifreeze, lacquer, soap solutions, dye solutions, etc.
+- It is also used for the production of other solvents such as antifreeze, lacquer, soap solutions, dye solutions, etc.

 In the medicine or healthcare industry, it is used widely for the production of rubbing alcohol, disinfectants, cleaning products, hand sanitizers, etc.

 - Early days, it can be used in anesthesia but it causes several types of toxic side effects on humans.
 Therefore, propanol is not safe to use in anesthesia.

 Propanol has a high octane number and is quite suitable for use as a biofuel in engines.
 It is also less toxic and less volatile compared to methanol.
-But the use of propanol as a biofuel does not gain much more attention due to its production cost compared to gasoline.
+However, the use of propanol as a biofuel does not gain much more attention due to its production cost compared to gasoline.

 The energy density of propyl alcohol is not much higher than ethanol and not much lower than butanol.
 Therefore, commonly we use a mixture of propanol–butanol–ethanol as a fuel for engines.

 Both the compounds, n-propyl alcohol, and isopropanol are industrially attractive chemical compounds that can be produced by many chemical processes.

-- n-propyl alcohol is originally obtained from fusel oil but it is now produced by the hydrogenation of carbon dioxide.
+n-Propyl alcohol is originally obtained from fusel oil but it is now produced by the hydrogenation of carbon dioxide.

-Structure of propanol
+Structure of Propanol

 Propanol is alcohol with the general molecular formula C3H8O or C3H7OH.
 It has two isomeric forms n-propyl alcohol and isopropanol with two different structures.

-Structure of n-propyl alcohol
+Structure of n-Propyl Alcohol

 The structure of n-propyl alcohol is given below the picture,

-Structure of isopropanol
+Structure of Isopropanol